Erie Cancer Misdiagnosis Story Depressingly Familiar

 Second, consider seeing a specialist.
-What your dentist may see as an abrasion and your ENT may see as something that mght be nothing a specialist may quickly diagnose as a condition that requires immediate treatment.
+What your dentist may see as an abrasion and what your ENT may see as something that might be nothing, a specialist may quickly diagnose it as a condition that requires immediate treatment.

-The Erie cancer misdiagnosis lawyers at Purchase, George & Murphey, P.C. have the knowledge and experience to accurately assess and thoroughly prepare your case.
-You may be entitled to compensation and we'd like to help you.
-Contact us today for a free evaluation of your case at 814-580-5017 or toll free at 877-505-9548 or use our online contact form.
+The Erie cancer misdiagnosis lawyers at Purchase, George & Murphey, P.C. have the knowledge and experience necessary to accurately assess and thoroughly prepare your medical malpractice case.
+You may be entitled to compensation and we’d like to help you.
+Contact us today for a free evaluation of your case at 814-833-7100 or toll free at 814-833-7100, or use our online form.